arimousa/DDAD/README.md

 | Detection | 99.9% | 100% | 94.5% | 98.1% | 99.0% | 99.2% | 99.2% | 100% |  99.7% | 97.2% | 100% | 100% | 98.9%
 | Localization | (98.7%,96.6%) |  (99.5%,95.0%) | (97.4%,80.3%) | (96.5%,85.2%) | (96.9%,94.2%) | (98.7%,98.5%) | (98.2%,99.3%) | (93.4%,93.3%) | (97.4%,93.3%) | (96.3%,86.6%) | (98.5%,95.5%) | (99.5%,94.7%) |(97.6%,92.7%)

-The setting used to acheive the results are:
+The settings used for these results are detailed in the table.

 | **Categories**   | Candle | Capsules | Cashew | Chewing gum | Fryum | Macaroni1 | Macaroni2 | PCB1 | PCB2 | PCB3 | PCB4 | Pipe fryum |
 | ---------------- | ------ | -------- | ------ | ------------ | ----- | --------- | --------- | ---- | ---- | ---- | ---- | ---------- |
 | **\(w\)**         | 6      | 5        | 0      | 6            | 4     | 5         | 2         | 9    | 5    | 6    | 6    | 8          |